leo-proger/mp3-editor/README.md

 - Extracts and updates file metadata
 - Moves files to the specified folder

-The program processes MP3 files in a folder, helping to organize digital music collections efficiently.
+The program processes MP3 files in a folder, helping to organize digital music collections.

-Key features:

-- File name standardization
-- Metadata management
-- File organization

 ## Examples